mark-omarov/dotfiles/README.md

 This is meant to be a backup of my configurations.
 I use [stow][stow] to manage the symlinks, and a little hack to avoid issues with existing files.
 Be aware that the script to automatically apply configuration changes is destructive, and will essentially replace any existing files with symlinks.

+The only exception is the `fonts` - as macOS does not support symlinks in the `~/Library/Fonts` directory.
+The script will place fonts in the directory (doesn't override existing files) automatically.
+If you don't use the script - you can manually place the fonts in the directory.

 ## Prerequisites
 You can use any method to apply the configuration changes, but I use a script to automate the process.
 The script is written in bash, and requires the following packages to be installed:
 - git